justshare/justshare.github.io/about.md

   creditlink: http://www.flickr.com/photos/yndra
 ---

+We love sharing.
+Insights, information, little tid-bits and life hacks.
+About blogging and social media.
+Or, technology and the latest gadgets.
+New startups and crazy ideas.
+Music or life in general.

-Minimal Jekyll Theme is a responsive Jekyll theme with large featured images and solid typography, derived from the wonderful work of [Michael Rose](http://mademistakes.com).
-I loved his Minimal Mistakes theme, and have tried to tune it to my needs.
+> This blog is built using the [Minimal Jekyll Theme](https://github.com/arg0s/minimal-jekyll-theme), a responsive  theme with large featured images and solid typography.
+It includes gorgeous textures courtesy of the talented [Virginie Moerenhout](http://www.flickr.com/photos/yndra).

-### Recent Additions

-* Support for multiple author attribution in a blog.
-  * This includes both different authors for various posts, as well as multiple authors per post.
-* Gorgeous textures courtesy of [Virginie Moerenhout](http://www.flickr.com/photos/yndra)

-## Minimal Jeykll Theme - Key Highlights

-* Responsive templates.
-Looking good on mobile, tablet, and desktop.
-* Gracefully degrading in older browsers.
-Compatible with Internet Explorer 8+ and all modern browsers.
-* Minimal embellishments --- content first.
-* Author sidebar to pimp your bio, photo[^1], and social media links.
-* Simple and clear permalink structure *(ie: domain.com/category/post-title)*
+If you share our interests, follow our journey with this blog and subscribe to our newsletter or feed.
+Guest posts are by invite only, but if you'd like to request a post, drop us a note.

+*****

-<a markdown="0" href="{{ site.url }}/theme-setup" class="btn">Install Minimal Mistakes Theme</a>
+<a markdown="0" href="{{ site.url }}" class="btn">Subscribe to NewsLetter</a>

-[^1]: Fancy avatars provided by [Brandon Mathis](http://brandonmathis.com/projects/fancy-avatars/demo/) under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).